jomirusergiu/jomirusergiu/README.md

 ## Jomiru Sergiu
-Hello, my name is Sergiu, and I’m the Head of Aerospace Systems Engineering at LSAS Tec.
-I’m working on space, defense & intelligence systems R&D, SSA, mission planning, simulations, orbit determination, maneuver processing, observation association & flight dynamics.
+Hello, my name is Sergiu Jomiru, and I am the Head of Aerospace Systems Engineering at LSAS Tec.
+Currently I am responsible for the aerospace systems planning, management, architecture and R&D.

-We’re providing some of the most advanced space systems solutions for situational awareness and mission analysis.
-Our systems were used in missions like ARTEMIS, JWST, LADEE, IBEX and many more, by world-class space and defense organizations such as NASA, ESA, CNES, JAXA, ISAS, JMA, JMOD & JSDF as well as various private manufacturers of rockets, spacecrafts, aircrafts, missiles and satellites.
+We’re providing some of the most advanced space systems and solutions for situational awareness and mission analysis.
+We focus mainly on SSA and SDA, mission planning, simulations, orbit determination and sensor calibration, maneuver processing, observation association, re-entry analysis, conjunction analysis, launch analysis, RPOs, and overall flight dynamics for the entire mission lifecycle.

+Our systems were used in multiple missions like ARTEMIS, JWST, LADEE, IBEX, ALOS or such satellite constellations as TDRSS, GPS, INTELSAT and many more.
+Our solutions have been used for decades by space and defense agencies like NASA, ESA, JAXA, ISAS, JMA, JMOD & JSDF as well as various private companies related to rockets, spacecrafts, aircrafts, satellites & mission control facilities.

-While working in engineering for the past 15 years, I've gained the proper understanding on how important teamwork and cooperation is for achieving great goals, and I have also had the privilege of contributing to development of the space technologies for all mankind.<br /><br />
+While working in engineering for the past 15 years, I’ve had the privilege of contributing to development of space technologies, and gained the proper understanding on how important teamwork & cooperation is for achieving great goals and help build a better future.<br /><br />

 ### ※ Areas of expertise: